Skip to main content

 VendorAV1HEVCH.264Notes

-AMD VAAPI/AMFRDNA 2+ on compatible driver/FFmpeg stacksPolaris+AllLinux VAAPI / Windows AMF; HEVC/H.264 are the validated AMD paths for 0.3.0
+AMD VAAPI/AMFRDNA 3+ on compatible driver/FFmpeg stacksPolaris+AllLinux VAAPI / Windows AMF; HEVC/H.264 are the validated AMD paths for 0.3.0.
+RDNA 2 decodes AV1 but has no AV1 encoder

 CPUAllAllAllAlways available